 This is the whole reason Ryan Paris is crying at 10, because he did not look, sound and act like this.
 Because he did not act like, a real Italian man.
 He talks about something we can all relate to as well, literally he has just had enough of bad dreams, it doesn’t really seem to be affecting him on stage, but still, bad dreams just fuck off please.

 2. Paul Paul – Good Times

 We go from bad dreams to good times with good old Paul Paul at number 2.
-Now this song was ahead of its time, next to our number 1 this is the most musically accomplished song on the list, the beginning and bridge sections of this song sounds like an advert or an AIR song.
-The lyrics are catchy trash“Don't you wanna good times, when someone care your feelings another times and you cry.”
+This song was ahead of its time.
+Next to our number 1, this is the most musically accomplished song on the list.
+The beginning and bridge sections of this song sounds like an advert or an AIR song.
+The lyrics are catchy trash “Don't you wanna good times, when someone care your feelings another times and you cry.”
 But I think Paul Paul is mature enough to understand that it’s not fancy poetry or deep metaphors that will reach the listeners heart, but overly sensitive Italian melodrama.
 I mean, the guy can hardly speak English, but still, you can feel his drift.

 1. Giorgio Moroder – A Love Affair

-Picking my favourite Giorgio track was no easy feat though.
-Seen as this is an Italo Disco list, I omitted what many people consider to be his greatest work in TV and Film songs like “Chase” and “Push it to the limit,” I also omitted his collaborations with big names like his breakthrough hit with Donna Summer, “I Feel Love.”
+Picking my favorite Giorgio track was no easy feat though.
+Seen as this is an Italo Disco list, I omitted what many people consider to be his greatest work in TV and film songs like “Chase” and “Push it to the limit,” I also omitted his collaborations with big names like his breakthrough hit with Donna Summer, “I Feel Love.”